Tails of Instability and Decay: a Hydrodynamic Perspective: Model and Hydrodynamic Equations

-In free theories $v^{{\rm eff}}(x,t,\theta) = \tanh\theta$, and therefore, at large temperatures, where large rapidities are involved, excitations mostly move at velocities $\pm 1$.
-Typically, interaction of the kind we find in most integrable QFTs, does not qualitatively change the effective velocity, and the same holds near interacting conformal points.
+In free { relativistic} theories $v^{{\rm eff}}(x,t,\theta) = \tanh\theta$, and therefore, at large temperatures, where large rapidities are involved, excitations mostly move at velocities $\pm 1$.
+Typically, interaction in most integrable QFTs does not qualitatively change the effective velocity, and the same holds near interacting conformal points.
 This leads to the splitting of the original density maximum at $x=0$ into two identical maxima propagating in opposite directions \cite{solvablehydro,DDKY,DSY,perfetto}.
 This is in fact also the phenomenology of non-integrable models, where the dynamics is dominated by two ``sound modes".
 We will see that the presence of unstable particles modifies this picture substantially.